Dry Tortugas National Park Fort Jefferson

 If you happen to be flying into Miami or Ft.
 Lauderdale, consider extending your trip to visit nearby Everglades National Park, Biscayne National Park or BOTH, like we did!

-ACTIVITIES AT DRY TORTUGAS NATIONAL PARK
+THINGS TO DO IN DRY TORTUGAS NATIONAL PARK

 Dry Tortugas map, courtesy of the National Park Service